GravSphere2: A higher-order Jeans method for mass-modeling spherical stellar systems: Modeling stellar kinematics with GravSphere2

 and

 where

 and

-In this way, one can exploit the increasing abundance of PM data found in nearby galactic systems and star clusters to constrain the fourth-order anisotropy, leading to a full three-dimensional and self-consistent modeling of both the second and fourth-order moments along the three observable LOS and PM components.
-To the knowledge of the authors, this is a new point that has not been made in the literature before.\footnote{We note that \cite{2017ApJ...841...90E} independently introduced fourth-order PMs to quantify departures from dynamical equilibrium.
-However, to the authors' knowledge, our work is the first in which these are explicitly solved for from the Jeans equations and used to break the mass-anisotropy degeneracy, and is therefore a novelty in this respect.}
+In this way, we can exploit the increasing abundance of PM data found in nearby galactic systems and star clusters to constrain the fourth-order anisotropy, leading to a full three-dimensional and self-consistent modeling of both the second and fourth-order moments along the three observable LOS and PM components.
+To our knowledge, this is a new point that has not been published in the literature to date.\footnote{We note that \cite{2017ApJ...841...90E} independently introduced fourth-order PMs to quantify departures from dynamical equilibrium.
+However, to the authors' knowledge, our work is the first in which these are explicitly solved for from the Jeans equations and used to break the mass-anisotropy degeneracy and it is therefore a novelty in this respect.}